arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 After stopping **ModemManager**, there will be a delay before the modem can be powered back on and detected by **mmcli**.
 The delay is around **20 seconds** for appropriate initialization.

 ***Make sure the mini PCIe power configuration is configured as described in the [Mini PCIe Power Breakout Header](#mini-pcie-power-breakout-header-j9) section.
 The Portenta X8 requires the __PCIE Enable (GPIO5)__ pin to be connected to a __VCC (3V3)__ pin.
-Modems may get stuck on certain occasions, so it is recommended that power be managed through software to allow modem rebooting when necessary.***
+Also, modems are complex devices, so it is recommended to understand the software components involved to troubleshoot issues effectively.***

 #### Modem Configuration